corker/FluentProjections/README.md

 -----------

 **Nov 17th, 2013**
 A single event can be translated into a series of objects.
-Translated objects can be configured to be handled the same way as oher events.
+Translated objects can be handled the same way as other events.
-See tests.

 Who am I?
 --